inside

 ■ Acknowledgments

 II.2.
-How to prepare bibliography and citation lists
+How to prepare a bibliography and a citation list

 The bibliography style is determined by each academic society or journal.